KushalVenkatesh/recommendation-engine-example/readme.md

 ##Loading the test data
 Aerospike has the ability to backup and restore the data in an entire cluster.
 The test data for this application is stored as am Aerospike backup file.

-Download the file at https://drive.google.com/a/aerospike.com/folderview?id=0B8luCpttpeaAVWZkYl85a2ktaXc&usp=sharing and restore it to your Aerospike cluster using the following command:

-	asrestore -h 127.0.0.1 -p 3000 -d <back directory name>

 ##Running the package